UrbanInstitute/ed-data/master_sheet_graph_edits.md

 2) had to manually change order of sets

+#for first set of multiples:
+# 1) set y max value and ticks
+    "y": {
+  "padding": {"top":0, "bottom":0},
+  "max": 0.15,
+  "tick": {
+    "count": 4,
+    "format": "percent"
+  }
+}

+# 2) adding spacing to x values in third and fourth graphs to create two lines , for example:
+"Public          four-year"         "Less than           $30,000"

+**Figure 4-22
+#for first set of multiples:
+# 1) set y max value and ticks
+    "y": {
+  "padding": {"top":0, "bottom":0},
+  "max": 0.15,
+  "tick": {
+    "count": 4,
+    "format": "percent"
+  }
+}
+# 2) adding spacing to x values in third and fourth graphs to create two lines , for example:
+"Public          four-year"         "Less than           $30,000"

+#for second set of multiples:
+# 1) set y max value and ticks
+"y": {
+  "padding": {
+    "top": 0, "bottom": 0
+  },
+  "max": 0.3,
+  "tick": {
+    "format": "percent",
+    "count": 4
+  }
+},

+# 2) adding spacing to x values in third and fourth graphs to create two lines , for example:
+"Public          four-year"         "Less than           $30,000"

+**Figure 4-23
+#for first set of multiples:
+# 1) set y max value and ticks
+"y": {
+  "padding": {"top": 0, "bottom":0},
+  "max": 15000,
+  "tick": {
+    "format": "dollar",
+    "count": 4
+  }
+}
+# 2) adding spacing to x values in third and fourth graphs to create two lines , for example:
+"Public          four-year"         "Less than           $30,000"

+#for second set of multiples:
+# 1) set y max value and ticks
+"y": {
+  "padding": {"top": 0, "bottom": 0},
+  "max": 10000,
+  "tick": {
+    "format": "dollar",
+    "count": 3
+  }
+},
+# 2) adding spacing to x values in third and fourth graphs to create two lines , for example:
+"Public          four-year"         "Less than           $30,000"

 **Figure 4-24 : change y tick values
  "y": {
       "padding": {"top":0, "bottom": 0},